bhachero/gorgon-eye/README.md

 ## 🎞️ Basic Workflow

-The system is designed so that the scripts "travel" according to the stage of the process you are at:
+The system is designed so that the scripts "travels" according to the stage of the process you are at:

 1. **Extraction:** 📸
    - Place the `extractor.bat` script in the folder where your video is located.